English

 -

-Students provide reasoning to support my argument
+Students use sources to formulate and support their argument

 Quarter 4